dylan-ross/hometender/README.md

 #### MVP
-- Cocktail search form
+- Cocktail search by name
-- Search results will be image of cocktail
+- Search results will be image, and hidden recipe and glassware type of cocktail
 - addEventListener to images to reveal recipes and glassware types
 - max three cocktail images on screen at one time
 - Use flex-box to create responsive design